-Not effective, not many rays will arrive at the eye This image was generated in 1991 by simulating the motion of 29.8 Billion photons in a room.
+This image was generated in 1991 by simulating the motion of 29.8 Billion photons in a room.
 The room is 2 meters cubed with a 30 cm aperture in one wall.
 The opposite and adjacent walls are mirrors, so this is a 'tunnel of mirrors'.
 The depth of field is very shallow.
 In the foreground is a prism, resting on the floor.
 A beam of light emerges from the left wall, goes through the prism and makes a spectrum on the right wall.
 About 1 in 177 photons made it through the aperture.

 The image took 100 Sun SparcStation1s 1 month to generate using background processing time.
 This represents 10 CPU years of processing time.
 If the lights are 25 watt bulbs this represents a few picoseconds of time.
-This was 'grid computing' way before its time.